maevecrossan/echoes-of-the-abyss/README.md

 * 'help': Prints the available commands.

 You will be periodically prompted to either type a command or press enter to progress with the story.
 The first room you will experience is the 'entry room'.
 From here, your journey begins.
-You can interact with objects, add items to your inventory, and/progress to a new room.
+You can interact with objects, add items to your inventory, or progress to a new room.

 Each room has unique items to be interacted with or collected.
 You can revisit rooms, and experience multiple endings.
-When you have reached the end of the game, the game will telling you what ending number you got and will quit the program.
+When you have reached the end of the game, the game will tell you what ending number you got and will quit the program.
 A message will be printed to the terminal telling you to click 'Run Program' if you wish to replay.'

 Enjoy!